polyformproject/polyform-licenses/polyform.md

 ## Patent License

-The licensor grants you a patent license for the software that covers patent claims the licensor can license, or becomes able to license, that you would infringe by doing anything you are licensed to do under these terms.
+The licensor grants you a patent license for the software that covers patent claims the licensor can license, or becomes able to license, that you would otherwise infringe by doing anything you are licensed to do under these terms.

 ## Noncommercial Purposes